International America's Cup Class

 The International Americas Cup Class is a class of racing yacht that was developed for the America's Cup between 1992 and 2007.
 These yachts, while not identical, were all designed to the same formula to offer designers the freedom to experiment whilst keeping the boats sufficiently comparable to race in real time.
 The class was established for the 1992 America's Cup because of perceived shortcomings of the 12-metre class, which had been used in the America's Cup since 1958.

-In addition to the America's Cup, IACC yachts were raced in other regattas, including the IACC worlds.
+In addition to the America's Cup, IACC yachts raced in other regattas, including the IACC worlds.

 IACC Sail numbers

-IACC sail numbers were issued according to the date when the ACM measurement committee decided that the hull has reached a certain stage of completion.
+IACC sail numbers were issued according to the date when the ACM measurement committee decided that the hull had reached a certain stage of completion.
 The number came in two parts: the flag state (represented by a three letter prefix) and the hull number.
-The country code changed as the hull was transferred from flag state to flag state.
+The country code changed as the hull was transferred between flag state to flag state.
 Only one boat had a sail number issued twice as in the case of RUS-62 which was a new boat based on the heavily modified hull of RUS-24 and re-registered as RUS-62.